-The Diocese, Catholic Charities, and Sarasota Opera Association have each filed a motion to dismiss the Receiver's complaint.
-(See Catholic Charities, at Doc.
-31; Diocese, at Doc.
-31; and Sarasota Opera, at Doc.
-32.)
-Those motions are currently pending and the Receiver's response was filed on March 3, 2011.
+Diocese, Catholic Charities, and Sarasota Opera were mediated on August 8, 2011.
+The parties were unable to reach an accord.
+Trial dates have been set for these matters for March 2012.
 Florida House provided the Receiver with financial documents and an affidavit to prove its current financial condition rather than respond to the complaint.
 Based on those documents and sworn statements, the Receiver determined that Florida House has no collectible assets nor does it have an expectation of receiving assets in the near future.
 Therefore, the Receiver dismissed the Florida House case without prejudice.

-Mediation for the Diocese, Catholic Charities, and Sarasota Opera has been scheduled for August 8, 2011.
-Trial dates have been set for these matters for March 2012.
 The Receiver has also attempted to reach resolutions with the charities that entered tolling agreements which are still in effect.
+The Receiver reached a settlement agreement with one such charity and is in negotiations with others.
 If no resolution is reached soon, the Receiver will have no choice but to initiate actions against these organizations as well.